-Upper Geyser Basin, South Side
+Upper Geyser Basin, Main South Area

 The Upper Geyser Basin is considered the main attraction for most visitors.
 This massive thermal area contains hundreds of thermal features, including world famous Old Faithful.
 It is located at the end of the road reached by taking the Old Faithful Interchange.
 We split this geyser basin into two sections, the area south and east of the footbridge over the Firehole River near Castle Geyser, and the area north and west of the bridge.
 This is the southern section, starting from the Old Faithful viewing area.